turingschool/backend-curriculum-site/module4/lessons/intro_to_graphql.md

 Let's say we are building LinkedIn for Puppies.
 Each puppy-user would have a name, company, title, education, favorite treat, parent names, and best friends.

-With a partner, whiteboard the JSON response from `api/v1/users/:id`.
+With a partner, whiteboard the JSON response from `api/v1/puppy/:id`.

-Considering this response (and we can pretty easily imagine what the JSON response for `api/v1/users` would look like),
+Considering this response (and we can pretty easily imagine what the JSON response for `api/v1/puppy-users` would look like),
 - What would a developer need to do to access a list of all the puppy names?
-- What would a developer need to do to access a list of users, and the name of their company (assuming that's a property on the company)?
+- What would a developer need to do to access a list of puppies, and the name of their company (assuming that's a property on the company)?
 - What _isn't ideal_ about both of these situations?

 ### Disadvantages to REST